GodfreyNjo/alx-system_engineering-devops/README.md

-(this repository contains solutions to shell tasks)
+this repository contains solutions to shell permisions